 DNS round-robin can be used by the front-end when a load balancer is not available between the front-end and back-end.

 backend.example.com can be set up as the back-end hostname on Workspace ONE UEM Tunnel Configuration to resolve to the following two Unified Access Gateway IP addresses:

 During initialization, the front-end determines how many back-end IP addresses can be resolved, and if there are more than one, it puts the addresses in a list.
 During operation, for each new device connection, the front-end picks the next one in the list in a round-robin fashion.

 Figure 4: Load balancing between front-end and back-end through DNS Round Robin

 Health Check configuration required between front-end and back-end

 When using DNS round-robin, the front-end needs to detect and skip the offline back-end appliance.
 Failing to detect an unreachable back-end will cause every other device connection to fail in our example.

 cascade_health_check_interval setting must be configured to control the check intervals.
 The administrator can configure that in Workspace ONE UEM Console under the Tunnel Configuration / Custom Settings.
 Once set, the front-end will perform TCP Ping to the back-ends.
 If a back-end is unreachable, it will be marked as down and skipped.

 cascade_health_check_interval value is defined in seconds.
-When not defined or set to 0, the health check between front-end and back-end is disabled.
+When not defined or set to 0, the health check between front-end and back-end is turned off.

 Figure 5: Custom Setting configuration for Tunnel in Workspace ONE UEM Console